ritza-co/Codecov/Codecov Jest Draft.md

 ### Mock Dependencies

 For functions that rely on external APIs or other modules, use mocks to simulate different scenarios.
-Jest has powerful mocking capabilities through functions like jest.fn() and jest.mock(), which help test your code in isolation.
+Jest has useful mocking capabilities through functions like `jest.fn()` and `jest.mock()`, which help test your code in isolation.

+---

-### Advanced Configuration for Jest Code Coverage
+## Advanced Configuration for Jest Code Coverage

 You can customize Jest’s code coverage behavior using the `jest.config.js` file or configuration options within your `package.json`.
 Below are some useful settings.

-#### Exclude Files and Directories
+### Exclude Files and Directories

 If there are files or directories you want to exclude from coverage reports (e.g., configuration files, mocks, or utilities), you can use the coveragePathIgnorePatterns option: